-The CNPI is part of the Institute for Infection and Immunity, a recognised centre of excellence for clinical care, teaching and research at City St George's, University of London (CSGUL).
-The CNPI attracts funding from major research bodies in the UK and Europe including the European Union (EU), the Medical Research Council (MRC), the UK Research and Innovation (UKRI), the Bill and Melinda Gates Foundation (BMGF) and many commercial companies focused on research such as Pfizer, GSK, amongst others.
+The CNPI is part of the Infection and Immunity Institute, a recognised centre of excellence for clinical care, teaching and research at St George's, University of London.
+The PIDRG attracts funding from major research bodies in the UK and Europe including the European Union (EU), the Medical Research Council (MRC), the UK Research and Innovation (UKRI), the Bill and Melinda Gates Foundation (BMGF) and many commercial companies focused on research such as Pfizer, GSK, amongst others.

-Professor Paul Heath, Professor Mike Sharland, Professor Kirsty Le Doare and Professor Julia Bielicki have developed the CNPI which undertakes a variety of projects and studies in children focusing on the epidemiology of vaccine-preventable diseases, clinical vaccine trials, cohort studies, perinatal infections and optimisation of the best use of antimicrobials in children.
-Professor Mike Sharland has worked in close collaboration with Professor Julia Bielicki for over 10 years on multiple research projects focusing on antimicrobial prescribing, resistance and healthcare associated infections in children globally.
+Professor Paul Heath, Professor Mike Sharland, Professor Kirsty Le Doare and Prof Julia Bielicki have developed the CNPI which undertakes a variety of projects and studies in children focusing on the epidemiology of vaccine-preventable diseases, clinical vaccine trials, cohort studies, perinatal infections and optimisation of the best use of antimicrobials in children.
+Professor Mike Sharland has worked in close collaboration with Prof Julia Bielicki for over 10 years on multiple research projects focusing on antimicrobial prescribing, resistance and healthcare associated infection in children globally.
 They jointly lead the CNPI AMR Research Group at CSGUL.